ant-media/ant-media-documentation/docs/guides/publish-live-stream/playlist/managing-playlist-programmatically.md

 ## Manage PlayList Programmatically

-**Note** This section requires basic knowledge of terminal usage and Linux.
+**Note:** This section requires basic knowledge of terminal usage and Linux.

 - To create the playlist we will use the same VoD URLs that we uploaded in the last section under `Get the VoD URL`